-If your agent or volunteer is the one leading the conversation and things are going according to script, that’s good.
-But once contacts start asking questions of their own, the conversations are bound to go off in different directions.
+If your agent or volunteer leads the conversation and things are going according to the script, that’s good.
+But as each respondent answers questions differently, the conversation is bound to go off in different directions.
 Be sure to keep your script flexible.

 Here’s a structure that your script can follow:

 The people on the other end of the line want to know who’s calling and why.
 Answering those questions at the outset of a call is a good note to start on.